 - Number of sub-strings that contain the given character exactly k times

-- Longest subsequence where every character appears at-least k times
+- Longest subsequence where each character occurs at least k times

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.